StanislavBerezin/Networks/README.md

 MAC address filtering for router
 SSID service set identifier (user)
-Routers provide a layer of network securtiy by using acess control lists (ACL), firewall Firewall controls what comes in and out
+Routers provide a layer of network securtiy by using acess control lists (ACL), firewall Firewall controls what comes in and out (packets) (wireshark IP, TCP, ICMP, HTTP)

+malware - a threat to integrity by downloading programm, opening email attachment, browsing unsafe sites virus - spreads by replicating itself worm - type of malware that doesnt require another file to spead to other pc's, can create backdoor rootkit - allows access to elements bypassing authentication